Target level of study

 Faculty of Science

-Bibliographical study on a research theme associated with the course and possibly related to the M2 internship topic.
+Bibliographic study on a research topic related to the course and potentially relevant to the M2 internship subject.

-80 hours of personal work spread over the first semester of M2.
-Several project progress meetings will be scheduled with the course's expert supervisors and scientific coordinators.
+80 hours of independent work spread over the first semester of M2.
+Several project progress meetings will be scheduled with expert supervisors and scientific coordinators for the program.

 English M2 PFA